Tiong Bahru food

 Tiong Bahru Galicier Pastry serves some of the freshest nonya kueh and pastries that a bakery has to offer.
-I popped by the stall and got a mix of Ondeh Ondeh ($0.60), Kueh Dar-Dar ($0.80) and Egg Tarts ($0.90)─just a few out of their huge array of old-fashioned kueh.
+Look forward to the array of kueh including Ondeh Ondeh ($0.60) and Kueh Dar-Dar ($0.80), along with old-school bakes such as Cherry Tart ($1.40) and Gula Melaka Cake ($5).

 One of the stall’s bestsellers, the Kueh Dar-Dar definitely doesn’t disappoint.
 It’s thin, fragrant pandan-flavoured crepe rolled tightly with freshly grated coconut.
 Bite into it and you get a mouthful of freshness, punctuated with just the right amount of gula melaka syrup for a well-balanced treat.
 The sweet potato Ondeh Ondeh was also an impressive counterpart, with just the right skin-to-gula melaka ratio.

 Address: Blk 55 Tiong Bahru Road, #01-39, Singapore 160055